 Recent interior changes include a revised instrument panel layout, new instrument graphics and trim, a new steering wheel design and a power lift feature for the front passenger seat.
 There is also an available Rear Vision Package, which addresses the limited rearward visibility issue when backing up by adding a rearview camera system to the park assist functionality.

-New to the Camaro is an optional MyLink infotainment system, which offers voice control of certain entertainment functions and includes Bluetooth smartphone connectivity and streaming audio via Pandora radio and Stitcher SmartRadio.
+The Camaro recently benefitted from the addition of an optional MyLink infotainment system, which offers voice control of certain entertainment functions and includes Bluetooth smartphone connectivity and streaming audio via Pandora radio and Stitcher SmartRadio.
 MyLink comes with a color touchscreen and can be outfitted with navigation.

 Trim Level Breakdown

-An RS appearance package is available on the SS and includes HID headlamps with an integrated halo ring feature, spoiler, specific tail lamps and 20-inch wheels.
+An optional RS appearance package and includes HID headlamps with an integrated halo ring feature, spoiler, specific tail lamps and 20-inch wheels.
 There is also a recently added Rear Vision Package with combines Rear Park Assist, Rear Vision Camera and inside rearview auto-dimming mirror with built-in rearview camera display.

-All Camaro models are equipped with dual front and front-side airbags in addition to traction and stability control systems.
+All Camaro Convertible models are equipped with dual front and front side airbags in addition to traction and stability control systems.

 Drop-top rivals to the Camaro Convertible include the Ford Mustang Convertible, the athletic Nissan 370Z Roadster and the smaller, more nimble Mazda MX-5 Miata.